Website Update: 03.02.18

 In the Tasting Room & Deli

 We offer free wine tastings during all hours we’re open.
 We can serve anyone 21 years of age or older (we check IDs) and offer water and soft drinks to individuals under 21 years of age.

 Look over our current wine list at the Tasting Room bar.
 Your server can help you select the wines you want to taste and help walk you through the tasting experience.

 Our wines are available for purchase by the glass pour, bottle or the case.
 Cases can be single or mixed variety.

 Glass pours of our wines served daily for $6 & $7/glass

-- We have a wonderful selection of gourmet cheeses, deli meats, and crackers.
-Ask your server for wine pairing suggestions!
+We have a wonderful selection of gourmet cheeses, Brie plates, pizzas, deli meats, flat breads, crackers and condiments.

 Stop by the Tasting Room & Deli and relax around our cool granite tables and enjoy the friendly YC&W atmosphere.
 Or enjoy the fresh air and a wine cocktail on our open patio!